docker/machine/docs/index.md

 you will need to select the image accordingly for that provider.
 For example, on DigitalOcean you would use the `--digitalocean-image` flag.
 For Amazon AWS, you would use the `--amazonec2-ami` flag.

+> Note: if you change the base image for a provider you may also need to change the SSH user as well.
+For example, the default Red Hat AMI on EC2 expects the SSH user to be ec2-user, so you would have to specify this with `--amazonec2-ssh-user ec2-user`.